Difference Between Copper Cookware and Cast Iron

 According to Practical Foods’ professional cooks and gourmet blogger Daniel Gritzer, copper cookware is “the luxury supercar of the cookware industry.”
 Copper cookware, like a high-end sports car, is not cheap.

-However, the high cost results in great heat capacity, which has several advantages.
+However, the high-cost results in great heat capacity, which has several advantages.

 The uniform heat distribution feature reduces inconsistent cooking and burnt/stuck-on food caused by uneven heating and trouble spots.

 Copper cookware, like a high-end sports vehicle, requires a lot of upkeep.
 To begin, it is not dishwashing friendly.
 Thus all components must be washed by hand.
-Secondly, one must dry any components immediately after cleaning them to avoid spots or discoloration caused by water drips.
+Secondly, one must dry any components immediately after cleaning them to avoid spots or discolouration caused by water drips.

 Finally, you must clean copper cookware regularly to prevent corrosion and retain its gorgeous gloss.

-As a result, use copper cookware coated with a non – reactive material that hasn’t been damaged.
+As a result, use copper cookware coated with a non-reactive material that hasn’t been damaged.

 copper cookware